ossf/malicious-packages/docs/schema_additions.md

 The `files` field is a JSON array of objects, each describing a single file associated with the malicious package.

-Files are recorded separately from the network indicators above, and each entry carries its own `source` so that consumers can distinguish package artifacts (the published tarball/wheel, which may only ever be processed as a stream) from files that are dropped or generated at run time (for example a second-stage payload downloaded from a C2, or content decoded from data embedded in the archive).
-Keeping these apart avoids mixing, e.g., ten package tarballs and two dropped files into a single flat list.
+Each entry carries a `source` so that package artifacts (the published tarball/wheel, which may only ever be processed as a stream) are kept separate from other files associated with the malware — a second stage dropped at run time, or a payload that only ever lived in memory.

 Each object may contain the following fields.
-An entry must have at least a `path` or one digest under `digests`.
+An entry must have at least one `paths` entry or one digest under `digests`.

-#### iocs.files[].path field
+#### iocs.files[].paths field

-The `path` field is an optional string giving the file name as observed, either relative or absolute.
-It is limited to 1024 characters.
-It may be omitted when the file never has a stable path (e.g. an in-memory second stage identified only by its digest).
+The `paths` field is an optional JSON array of strings giving the file names at which the file was observed, relative or absolute — the same content can appear in several places.
+Each path is limited to 1024 characters.
+It may be omitted when the file never has a stable path (e.g. an in-memory payload identified only by its digest).

 #### iocs.files[].note field